top of page

 Types of Radar Systems

-1. Pulse Radar: Emits short, powerful pulses of radio waves.
+Emits short, powerful pulses of radio waves.
 Measures distance based on the time taken by the pulse to return.
+It is widely used in air traffic control, weather monitoring, and military surveillance.
+Its ability to determine range accurately makes it ideal for long-distance detection.

-1. Phased Array Radar: Uses multiple small antennas.
+Uses multiple small antennas.
 Can steer the beam electronically without moving parts.
+This enables rapid target tracking and multi-target monitoring.
+Phased array radars are widely used in modern defense and aerospace applications.

 Applications of Radar Systems